Gshfrez/neckare/README.md

 The idea is that, using 17 2D points instead of a full image, it will be much more difficult for the network to overfit.

 This approach can be seen as transfer learning for new classes of human pose estimations.
-To our knowledge, we did not see similar techniques in the litterature.
+To our knowledge, we did not see similar techniques in the literature.

 This is the part of our machine learning pipeline that is trainable.
 Only a linear model on 34 parameters: